CPCF settlement: 2019/20 to 2023/24

 Pharmacy Contraception Service

-Following a pilot involving pharmacies offering repeat supplies of oral contraception to people who had previously had the product prescribed, a Pharmacy Contraception Service will launch as an Advanced service in early 2023.
+Following a pilot involving pharmacies offering repeat supplies of oral contraception to people who had previously had the product prescribed, a Pharmacy Contraception Service launched as an Advanced service in April 2023.
+Tier 1 of the service involved community pharmacists providing ongoing management of routine oral contraception that was initiated in general practice or a sexual health clinic.

 Pharmacy Contraception Service webpage